jdkandersson/flake8-docstrings-complete/README.md

         """
 ```

-These examples can be fixed by:
+These examples can be fixed by removing the arguments the function doesn't have
+from the docstring:

 ```Python
 def foo(bar):